This subject is assessed is through two pieces of coursework and one externally assessed exam.

 What will I learn?

 This popular course is designed to give students an understanding of the dynamic environment in which businesses operate and the factors which impact upon business activity.
 Everyone works in a business or has contact with a business whether this is privately owned e.g. shops, hairdressers, builders, garages, solicitors; controlled by the government e.g. health, education, defence; or a voluntary organisation e.g. a charity.

 During the year we aim to take all students studying Business Studies to visit an organisation and we aim to have guest speakers in as well to help link the theory we learn in class to the real world around you.
-In the past we have visited Sainsbury’s, Jordans & Ryvita and Asda’s Distribution Centre as well as having marketing talks during visits to Thorpe Park and Alton Towers.
+In the past we have visited Sainsbury’s, Jordans & Ryvita and Asda’s Distribution Centre as well as having talks from local businesses including Wadys Electrical and Towers Health and Racquet Club.

-There are three assessments which make up of two coursework units and one exam.
+There are three assessments which make up, two coursework units and one external exam.

 Students will be advised to purchase revision texts.
 In addition, you may be asked to contribute towards the costs of visits.

 Is there anything else I need to know?

 Although there is a lot to learn, your teacher will use a variety of methods to deliver and engage you.
 There will be question and answer sessions, individual task work, group work, discussions, role-play, student presentations, the use of ICT, timed exam questions and mock exams.
 Over the duration of the course you will carry out independent research, have a willingness to contribute to class discussions and activities, and have the drive and commitment to succeed.